simon387/notes/java/liferay.md

 ### Override a jsp

-just use an hook, and put the jsp inside it with the same name of the original one
+Just use an hook, and put the jsp inside it with the same name of the original one

+---

 ## Override a core javascript file